codingarrow/my_rental/README.md

 ##############################################################################

-OPTION 1 Running it with PODMAN
+OPTION 2 Running it with PODMAN
 From the project folder:

 chmod +x rebuild.sh   # only needed the first time ./rebuild.sh

-OPTION 2 Running it assuming the original README was followed no PODMAN  plain python pip install -r requirements.txt python app.py

 ##############################################################################